Which of the following functional groups is not typically found i... | Channels for Pearson+

 Multiple Choice

-Which of the following functional groups is not typically found in betaproteobacteria?
+Which of the following functional groups is not typically found in water-soluble vitamins?

 A